flycatch/TravelWorld-BE/README.md

 # Introduction
-ComBus is an online ticketing platform, Combus caters to the diverse needs of travelers, providing a user-friendly interface for the hassle-free booking of bus tickets.
-Whether you're planning a quick city getaway or a long-distance journey, Combus offers a comprehensive selection of routes, ensuring connectivity and convenience.
-This platform is a Proof of Concept (POC) project, designed to showcase the potential of modern technology in simplifying and enhancing the process of reserving bus seats.
+Explore World Travel and Tourism Booking Website aims to revolutionise the way travel and tourism services are offered and experienced.The project encompasses the development of a robust and user-friendly online platform that caters to the diverse needs of Super Admins, Agents, and End Users in the travel and tourism industry.

 ## Requirements

  - Python version `3.10.12`
- - Django version `4.3.1`
+ - Django version `5.0.1`

 # Steps to run the project